jhollinger/occams-record/README.md

 **Eager loading**

 To use `eager_load` with a raw SQL query you must tell Occams what the base model is.
 (That doesn't apply if you're loading an ad hoc, raw SQL association.
-We'll get to those later.)
+We'll get to those next.)

 ```ruby
 orders = OccamsRecord.